 What does your job as an MP entail?
 On Mondays I am at my constituency dealing with constituency challenges.
 On Tuesdays I am in Cape Town attending my study group in preparation for the portfolio committee meeting which sits on Wednesday morning.
 I am assigned to the Labour Portfolio.
 On Thursday mornings I attend the ANC caucus and plenary session if there is one in the afternoon.
 Fridays I go back to my constituency.

 What are you finding most challenging about the Fifth Parliament?
-The amount of time we are given to do the work we are elected to do is small because opposition parties, instead of assisting the ANC to move the country forward, always create challenges for the ANC such that we have to focus on those challenges.
+The amount of time we are given to do the work we are elected to do is little, because opposition parties, instead of assisting the ANC to move the country forward, always create challenges for the ANC such that we have to focus on those challenges.
 As much as I appreciate that the opposition’s role is to hold the ANC accountable, service delivery to the people of South Africa should unite us.
-I wish would be things that we are not removed from.
 My wish is that when the opposition seeks to assert itself, it does so in a manner that does not hamper the work of parliament.

 Which constituency office have you been assigned to?
 Can you give examples of constituency work you engaged in?
 I am assigned to Fort Beaufort in the Eastern Cape.
 Our programme focuses on going into the community holding public meetings to allow constituents to raise issues.
 We have already conducted workshops on cooperatives where we had asked the Chairperson of the Portfolio Committee on Small Business Development, Ms Ruth Bhengu to host such an event at Fort Beaufort.
 We have also held a public meeting where we had invited the Deputy Minister of Economic Development, Mr Madala Masuku to assist communities to equip themselves with knowledge on how else besides jobs, livelihoods could be created and maintained.